-Gemes, who runs the resort with her husband Rob, has been working on the overhaul for almost two years.
+Gemes, who runs the resort with her husband Rob, worked on the overhaul for almost two years.
 Rob’s architect father designed the space, and Gemes worked with Pip Interiors of Barwon Heads on the fit-out.
-As with any new opening, every inch of the space is brand new, but it feels wonderfully comfortable and lived-in.
+Every inch of the space feels wonderfully comfortable and lived-in.

 “Everything is designed to allow you to have the time and space to soak it in, take a breath,” Gemes says.
 “When you come here, we figure you’re looking for space and calm.
 When you leave, we want you to feel as though you’ve connected again with yourself, your partner, with nature.
 We want to provide people with space and time.”

 Gemes is friendly and down-to-earth, creating an air of informal luxury that carries through to laid-back and unpretentious service throughout the retreat.
 She’s an ardent supporter of local makers, too.

 “We’re on a first-name basis with all our suppliers, as we love their stories,” Gemes says.
 “We want to know that everything has been made with love and care.
 It’s really special to have that.”